Giving two lives a better future

 Dogs have been helping people heal for centuries - and even the mother of modern nursing, Florence Nightingale, noticed that small pets brought comfort and healing to hospital patients.

-Today, we call this Canistherapy, and it's making a real difference for veterans dealing with both physical and emotional challenges from war.
-These special dogs don't just provide companionship - they're trained to help reduce PTSD and ease a variety of physical challenges common to veterans.
+Today, methods of healing involving dogs are often called Canistherapy, and they can make a real difference for veterans dealing with both the physical and emotional challenges from war.
+These special dogs don't just provide companionship - they can be trained to do everything from providing simple comfort to helping reduce PTSD and easing a variety of physical challenges common to veterans.

 It’s an approach widely researched for decades, and the results have been consistently promising.
 In a 2023 study, 97% of respondents with service dogs reported increased community participation, 97% reported quality of life benefits, and 98% noted a beneficial impact on psychological wellbeing.

-We’ve launched a pilot program near Lviv to make those outcomes accessible here; helping rescue dogs who need homes and training them as service animals.
-It's a beautiful partnership - veterans find new purpose with their canine friends, while rescue dogs get a second chance through meaningful service.
+We recently ran a small pilot program in Western Ukraine with the goal of making those outcomes widely accessible; helping rescue dogs who need homes and training them as service animals.
+It's a beautiful partnership, with veterans finding new purpose with their canine friends, and rescue dogs getting a second chance through meaningful service.